Discovering a rash on your skin can be alarming, especially when that rash is itchy or painful.

 Scroll through the photos below for a better idea of what each condition looks like.

-Shingles results from the varicella-zoster virus, which also causes chickenpox.
-This virus can reactivate multiple times during your life and cause episodes of shingles symptoms for weeks at a time.
-Shingles takes longer to heal from, usually about 3 to 5 weeks.
+Shingles results from infection with the varicella-zoster virus, which also causes chickenpox.
+This virus can reactivate multiple times during your life and cause episodes of shingles for weeks at a time.
+After flare-ups, shingles symptoms usually take about 3 to 5 weeks to resolve.

 Herpes results from the herpes simplex virus, also known as HSV, which has two types: HSV-1 and HSV-2.

-The herpes simplex virus, on the other hand, is very contagious.
+The herpes simplex virus is much more contagious.
 It’s passed on primarily through:

 - sexual intercourse, when you come in contact with thin tissue linings of the genitals, such as the lining of the vagina or the cervix